2008-09: Ron Boyd played in 35 games at Cushing Academy. He scored 2 goals with 13 assists and 35 PIM.

 Boyd skates well with the puck and likes to jump into the attack.
 He has continued to refine his defensive game during his college career at Michigan State and is rounding into a defenseman who can be effective in all situations.

-Boyd is in his senior season at Michigan State in 2014-15 and has developed into a quality NCAA defensemen after a circuitous college career interrupted by a year in the USHL.
+Boyd attended the Panthers' 2015 training camp as a free agent but was not signed to a contract.
+He is skating for the ECHL's South Carolina Stingrays on an ECHL deal in his first pro season.
 A Florida native who was a sentimental favorite when he was selected by the Panthers in the final round of the 2010 NHL Draft, he has limited upside but his progress to this point suggests he can be a serviceable defensive defender one day.
 He will likely need a couple of years of development at the minor pro level to reach the point.